Wesley D. Powell, DDS, MS, PC

 We do not have any policy that restricts parents from being with their child during their visit.
 We do feel that children vary as individuals.
 It has been our experience that most children do better with the parents waiting in the reception area.
 There are exceptions, and there are certain children who will have a better experience if the parents are with them throughout the visit.

 Our preference is to have one parent with the child for their initial visit.
-If the child requires treatment during another visit, the need for parental presence should be discussed between the dentist and the parent and decided on a case by case basis.
+If the child requires treatment during another visit, the need for parental presence should be discussed between the pediatric dentist and the parent and decided on a case-by-case basis.

 Apply ice to bruised areas.
 If there is bleeding, apply firm pressure with a clean gauze or cloth.
 If bleeding does not stop after 15 minutes or it cannot be controlled by simple pressure, take the child to the emergency room.

 Clean the area around the sore tooth thoroughly.
-RInse the mouth with warm salt water or use dental floss to dislodge impacted food or debris.
+Rinse the mouth with warm salt water or use dental floss to dislodge impacted food or debris.
 DO NOT place aspirin on the gum or on the aching tooth.
-If the face is swollen or the pain still persists, contact our office as soon as possible.
+If the face is swollen or the pain still persists, contact our pediatric dentist as soon as possible.

 Find the tooth.
 Handle the tooth by the crown, not the root portion.
 You may rinse the tooth, but DO NOT wipe or handle the tooth unnecessarily.
 Inspect the tooth for fractures, if there are no fractures, try to reinsert it into the socket.
 Have the patient hold the tooth in place by biting on a gauze.
 If you cannot reinsert the tooth, transport the tooth in a cup containing milk.
 If there is no milk, place the tooth in a cup containing the patient's own saliva.
 DO NOT place the tooth in water.
 Call our office immediately or go to your nearest emergency room.
 Time is a critical factor in saving the tooth.